Pet Dental Care in Miami, FL

 Teaching Pets to Accept Brushing

 Introducing tooth brushing gradually increases success.
 Begin by touching your pet’s lips and teeth with your finger, rewarding calm behavior with treats and praise.
 Progress to using gauze wrapped around your finger before introducing a toothbrush.
 Work up to brushing all teeth over several weeks.
-Most pets learn to tolerate or even enjoy tooth brushing when it’s associated with positive experiences and introduced patiently.
+Most pets learn to tolerate or even enjoy tooth brushing when it is associated with positive experiences and introduced patiently.

 Cats often resist tooth brushing more than dogs, but persistence pays off.
 Focus on the outer surfaces of teeth where tartar accumulates most heavily.
 Even partial brushing provides benefits compared to none at all.
-If your pet absolutely refuses brushing, dental treats and water additives offer some help, though they’re less effective than mechanical plaque removal.
+If your pet absolutely refuses brushing, dental treats and water additives offer some help, though they are less effective than mechanical plaque removal.

 When to Schedule Dental Care

 Most pets need professional dental cleaning annually, though some require more frequent attention.
-Small breed dogs, pets with existing dental disease, and animals who won’t tolerate home care often need cleanings every six months.
+Small breed dogs, pets with existing dental disease, and animals who will not tolerate home care often need cleanings every six months.
 We evaluate your pet’s individual needs during wellness examinations, checking teeth and gums to determine appropriate cleaning intervals.

 Schedule dental procedures before disease becomes advanced.
 Waiting until teeth are loose or gums bleed heavily means more extensive treatment, potentially including multiple tooth extractions.
 Early intervention prevents pain, preserves teeth, and costs less than treating severe disease.
 Think of dental care as preventive maintenance rather than emergency treatment.